Code-Institute-Solutions/boardwalk-games-v1-sourcecode/02-02-setting-the-board-getting-set-up/02-02-01-setting-up-our-repository-and-github-project/full-user-stories.md

 Acceptance Criteria
 - The homepage features a carousel with high-quality images of the café and game selection that rotates automatically and allows manual navigation.
-- Engaging descriptions of the café's ambience and available favourite games are displayed clearly and concisely within the site's content.
+- Engaging descriptions of the available services are displayed clearly and concisely within the site's content.
 - The homepage layout prominently features the images and descriptions in an uncluttered manner.

 Tasks